 Note: To all of our readers visiting our site via a smartphone, please click the “View web version” tab under the word “Home” at the bottom of the page to access the web version enabling you to access all of our archives on the right side of the page.
 We’ll be updating our site in a few months, making these extra steps unnecessary.
 Thank you.
 Today’s photos are from June 8, 2016, while living in Sumbersari, Bali.
 See the link here for more photos.

-It’s wonderful for us, now more than ever, to review our past posts to easily be reminded of the amazing experiences we’ve had in the past seven years, eight months.
+It’s terrific for us, now more than ever, to review our past posts to easily be reminded of the fantastic experiences we’ve had in the past seven years, eight months.

-If we had to stop traveling by no fault of our own, we’ll still feel we’ve had an expansive view of the world during this extended period of travel.
-And yet, both of us long to continue on to those wished-for experiences we’ve envisioned on the horizon.
+If we had to stop traveling by no fault of our own, we’d still feel we’ve had an expansive view of the world during this extended period of travel.
+And yet, both of us long to continue to those wished-for experiences we’ve envisioned on the horizon.